-$\zeta$ Puppis is nearby $(d=335^{+12}{-11}~{\rm pc})^1,$ single, runaway early O supergiant that shows the enhanced nitrogen and deficient carbon and oxygen that is indicative of CNO cycle processed material.
+ζ Puppis is nearby $(d=335^{+12}{-11}~{\rm pc})^1,$ single, runaway early O supergiant that shows the enhanced nitrogen and deficient carbon and oxygen that is indicative of CNO cycle processed material.
 Helium is also overabundant.
 The star's rapid rotation may explain the photospheric abundance anomalies, though it has also been claimed that it had a close binary companion that exploded as a supernova, rendering it a runaway and perhaps explaining its anomalous abundances.
-Detailed spectral synthesis has been carried out from the UV to the IR to determine the stellar and wind properties of $\zeta$ Pup, which we list in Table 1.
+Detailed spectral synthesis has been carried out from the UV to the IR to determine the stellar and wind properties of ζ Pup, which we list in Table 1.
 Most of these are taken from Puls et al. (2006).
-There is a range of wind property determinations in the extensive literature on $\zeta$ Pup.
-The terminal velocity of the wind may be as low as $2100 \text{ km s}^{-1}$ , and as high as $2485 \text{ km s}^{-1}$ .
+There is a range of wind property determinations in the extensive literature on ζ Pup.
+The terminal velocity of the wind may be as low as 2100 km s^{-1} , and as high as 2485 km s^{-1} .
 Mass-loss rate determinations vary as well, partly because of the uncertainty in the distance, but also because each mass-loss rate diagnostic is subject to uncertainty: density squared diagnostics like $H\alpha$ and free-free emission are affected by clumping, no matter the size scale and optical depth of the clumps.
 Mass-loss rates from UV absorption lines are subject to uncertain ionization corrections.
 In the last few years, microclumping has started to be taken into account when deriving mass-loss rates from both density-squared diagnostics and UV absorption diagnostics.
-We list several mass-loss rate determinations in the table, with notes about the assumptions behind each determination.
-The X-ray line profile diagnostics of mass-loss rate that we employ in this paper are not directly affected by
+We list several mass-loss rate determinations in the a From Repolust et al. (2004).